civo/kubernetes-marketplace/README.md

 ## Writing

-There are two minimum parts to a marketplace application - a `manifest.yaml`, and a square aspect ratio `logo.png`.
+There are two minimum parts to a marketplace application - a `manifest.yaml`, and a square aspect ratio `logo.png` no larger than 512x512 or 20KB.
 Each marketplace application is in a separate top level folder in this repository.

 Then there are two options for how to install the application - a single  Kubernetes resources configuration file called `app.yaml` (which can be multiple resources separated by `---`) or a script called `install.sh`.
 The `install.sh` if present will be executed on the master using `bash` as non-privileged user that has passwordless `sudo` permission and has `kubectl` access to the cluster.
 We envisage that `install.sh` script usage should be rare and we will be strictly monitoring what is in them, and *NO* downloading of external resources will be acceptable here (no `curl https://... | sudo sh` sort of functionality)